 - Radiator heating with thermostat (no air conditioning in any of the houses)

 - Small blue recycling box and small trash bin (emptied regularly by housekeeping staff, although students are encouraged to do so when needed)

 - Almost all rooms have hardwood floors, a few are carpeted (maintained by housekeeping staff)

 The following facilities are available in each house (although configurations differ):

 - Hand sanitizer pump and notice whiteboard in the main foyer

 - Laundry room (no coins required).
 Laundering process will be taught in both Middle and Upper School.
-Professional wash and fold and dry cleaning is available for pick-up and delivery on Tuesday and Thursday.
+Professional wash-and-fold and dry cleaning is available for pick-up and delivery on Tuesdays and Thursdays

 - Common room